Rouhollah/truncate-element/README.md

 - before pass `config` attribute to the element , you should convert to string with `JSON.stringify()`.
-- default color for toggle button is <span style="color:#ff00ff">#ff00ff</span> and cursor style is pointer , if you want to use custom style, use the builtin `.toggleText` class.
+- default color for toggle button is `#ff00ff` and cursor style is pointer , if you want to use custom style, use the builtin `.toggleText` class.
   ```
   .toggleText{
       color: aqua !important;